bridgitta/smart-id-verification-system/README.md

 ## 📌 Overview

 The Smart ID Verification System is a secure full-stack web application designed to verify, manage, and store identification records.
-It includes an admin dashboard for efficient data handling and validation.
+It includes an admin dashboard for efficient data handling and validation. it replaces manual verification processes with an automated, efficient, and reliable system.

 ---